 Advancing to the Presentation Round

-After the Screening Round, you’ll receive an email naming the teams that will advance to the Presentation Round—the first part of a 2-day on-campus competition.
+After the Screening Round, you’ll receive an email naming the teams that will advance to the Presentation Round.
 If your team proceeds, you’ll need to submit your full business plan (4-7 pages) and pitch deck (10-15 slides) by the deadline shown in the schedule.

 How teams in the Presentation Round compete